Blackberry Baked Oatmeal

 Here's a few tips on some of the ingredients of this recipe.
 For full measurements, see the recipe card below:

-• Milk - whatever kind you have on hand.
+• Milk - Whatever kind you have on hand.
 Non-dairy versions like almond, soy or oat milk can be used interchangeably

-• Melted butter - provides flavor and richness to the baked oatmeal.
+• Melted butter - Provides flavor and richness to the baked oatmeal.
 You can substitute melted coconut oil for a dairy-free sub

 Quick Tip: If your blackberries are extra large, cut them in half so they distribute more evenly throughout the baked oatmeal.